ctoren/Loan-Calculator/README.md

 Loan Calculator Demo

 I created a sample web page with a simple Loan Calculator that calculates loan interest.
+The theme is superhero/comic book.

 The code is written mainly in HTML & CSS, and incorporates a little bit of JavaScript.
 I've also created all of the graphics/backgrounds/elements myself using Adobe Photoshop.